Tina-Rezaei/RASH/README.md

   Default: 10
 ```

-To run the simulation go to core directory and run the following
+To run the simulation go to core directory and run the following:
 ```
 python main.py
 ```